Writing a Cover Letter

 The goal of your cover letter is to complement your resume.
-Employers use cover letters to determine your interest in the position and company, and to assess your writing skills.
+Employers use cover letters to determine your interest in the position and company, as well as to assess your written communication skills.

-Your cover letter should be clearly structured, and should answer the following questions:
+Your cover letter should be clearly structured and answer the following questions:

 Who are you?

 Introduce yourself.
-State your major and year at Georgetown.
+Include your major and year at Georgetown.

 Why are you writing?

-In the first few sentences, mention the title of the position you are applying for, if you know it, and how you heard about the position opening.
+In the first few sentences, mention the specific job title, if you know it, and how you heard about the position opening.
 Be concise.

 Why are you interested in the position?

 Without getting too personal, relate something about the job to your own interests or experiences to show the employer that you have a genuine interest.
-DO NOT focus on what this job will do for you in the future unless you are directly asked to address this; instead, focus on what you can contribute to the company.
+Do not focus on what this job will do for you unless you are directly asked to answer that question.
+Instead, focus on what you can contribute to the company.

 How are you qualified?

-Highlight skills and specific achievements that demonstrate why you are qualified for the position, and use key terms from the opening that are clearly relevant to your background.
+Highlight skills and achievements that demonstrate why you are qualified for the position, and use key terms from the description that are relevant to your background.

 What is your next step?

 In closing, you should request an interview, with a strong reminder as to why the employer should meet with you.
-Also, consider adding a statement expressing that you will call (e.g. within two weeks) to confirm that she has received your resume and cover letter (if you have their phone number and will follow up – don’t take this step if they’ve requested that you do not contact them).
+Also, consider adding a statement saying that you will follow up (e.g., within two weeks) to confirm that she has received your resume and cover letter.
+Skip this step if they’ve requested that you do not contact them.